Protein methylation: Arginine

-Arginine can be methylated once (monomethylated arginine) or twice (dimethylated arginine).
+Arginine can be methylated once (methylarginine) or twice (dimethylated arginine).
 Methylation of arginine residues is catalyzed by three different classes of protein arginine methyltransferases (PRMTs): Type I PRMTs (PRMT1, PRMT2, PRMT3, PRMT4, PRMT6, and PRMT8) attach two methyl groups to a single terminal nitrogen atom, producing asymmetric dimethylarginine (N G,N G-dimethylarginine).
 In contrast, type II PRMTs (PRMT5 and PRMT9) catalyze the formation of symmetric dimethylarginine with one methyl group on each terminal nitrogen (symmetric N G,N' G-dimethylarginine).
 Type I and II PRMTs both generate N G-monomethylarginine intermediates; PRMT7, the only known type III PRMT, produces only monomethylated arginine.

 Arginine-methylation usually occurs at glycine and arginine-rich regions referred to as "GAR motifs", which is likely due to the enhanced flexibility of these regions that enables insertion of arginine into the PRMT active site.
 Nevertheless, PRMTs with non-GAR consensus sequences exist.
 PRMTs are present in the nucleus as well as in the cytoplasm.
 In interactions of proteins with nucleic acids, arginine residues are important hydrogen bond donors for the phosphate backbone — many arginine-methylated proteins have been found to interact with DNA or RNA.

 Enzymes that facilitate histone acetylation as well as histones themselves can be arginine methylated.
 Arginine methylation affects the interactions between proteins and has been implicated in a variety of cellular processes, including protein trafficking, signal transduction and transcriptional regulation.
 In epigenetics, arginine methylation of histones H3 and H4 is associated with a more accessible chromatin structure and thus higher levels of transcription.
 The existence of arginine demethylases that could reverse arginine methylation is controversial.